 Mouth suction must never be used to pipette chemicals or to start a siphon.
 Use a pipette bulb, aspirator bulb, or another source of vacuum for procedures requiring suction of materials.

-Smoking is prohibited in all campus laboratories.
-After handling hazardous materials, hands and face should be washed prior to smoking in an approved area.
+Smoking is prohibited on all WSU campus locations, including laboratories.
+After handling hazardous materials, hands and face should be washed prior to smoking in an off-campus area.
+See SPPM 6.10 – Smoking, Tobacco and Nicotine Use.

 - Eye Protection

-Laboratory Workers must be protected from hazardous materials.
+Laboratory workers must be protected from hazardous materials.
 Eyes require protection from chemicals in all forms.
-In addition other potential hazards include impact of shattered glass or other projectiles, which may be generated during the handling of glassware or through grinding, burnishing or cutting procedures used in processing laboratory materials or other tasks.
+In addition, other potential eye hazards include impact of shattered glass or other projectiles, which may be generated during the handling of glassware or through grinding, burnishing or cutting procedures used in processing laboratory materials or other tasks.

 - Goggles or face shields designed to protect the eyes and/or face from chemical splash shall be used whenever there is risk of splash or release of caustic or corrosive materials.
 Proper eye/face protection must also be used whenever a liquid containing toxic materials which can be absorbed through body surfaces is used (the eye is especially sensitive to absorption).